blink blink Creative Circuit Kits

-Only 24 percent of the science, technology, engineering, and mathematics (STEM) workforce is comprised of women.
-There are many barriers to these fields, among them are access to materials, experience with electronics, positive reinforcement and community support, time to explore electronics in a safe space, and lack of role models. blink blink was designed to address each of those barriers.
+Motivation: Only 24 percent of the science, technology, engineering, and mathematics (STEM) workforce is comprised of women.
+There are many barriers to these fields, among them are access to materials, experience with electronics, positive reinforcement, welcoming spaces to explore electronics, and a lack of role models. blink blink was designed to address each of those barriers.

 Winner of the New Challenge Grant

 Winner of Maker Faire Editor's Choice and Best in Class Award